entropy-glitch/space-wars/README.md

 2. **Choose Theme**: Type `Preferences: Color Theme` and hit `Enter`.
 This action will take you directly to the theme selection menu.

-3. **Select Space Wars**: Scroll through the list or type the name of your desired Space Wars theme (like Galactic Commander or Interstellar Navigator) and press `Enter` to apply it.
+3. **Select Space Wars**: Scroll through the list or type the name of your desired Space Wars theme (like Darth Invader or Storm Tracker) and press `Enter` to apply it.

 ### 🕹️ Quick Shortcut